Regan298/Disaster-Master/Architectural Design.md

 #### 5.2.1 Budget

 Present a budget for the project (as a table), showing the amount of expenditure the project requires and the date(s) on which it will be incurred.
 Substantiate each budget item by reference to fulfilment of project goals (one paragraph per item).
+Our project does not require a budget as it is purely software built using free tools.
+Our client does not have a budget in mind from RedR themselves.
+We have decided to face that if and when it comes up, due to the likelihood of us needing a budget.

 (1 page).